-This brewing guide will show you everything you need to know to brew a perfect cup of coffee using a Affiliate LinkSiphon(Vacuum) Coffee Machine.
+This guide will show you everything you need to know to brew a perfect cup of coffee using a Affiliate LinkSiphon(Vacuum) Coffee Maker

 Brewing siphon coffee is the fanciest coffee brewing technique out there.
 It involves fire, a Affiliate Linkhalogen beam heater, and a few fancy chemistry lab supplies.